 For example: Nature & Bloom 470mg CBD oil is said to contain 470mg (5%) CBD in a 10ml bottle, 470mg = 0.47ml.
 0.47ml/10ml = ~ 5%.
 Hence, the CBD concentration advertised in this bottle is 470mg (5%) CBD, and the lab test result says it contains 469mg (5%).

 Δ9-THC: Delta 9-Tetrahydrocannabinol (aka THC), the compound which gets users ‘high’.
-THC content is permitted to be up to or below 0.05% by UK law (<0.2% EU excluding UK / 1% CH / 0.3% USA).
+THC content has to be non-detectable according to UK law (<0.2% EU excluding UK / 1% CH / 0.3% USA).
 Cross-checking this value is easy as there is no calculation required.
-For example, Nature & Bloom 470mg CBD oil contains none detectable (0%) THC, which is at the <0.05% THC threshold, thus passing this check.
+For example, Nature & Bloom 470mg CBD oil contains none detectable (0%) THC, which is in line with legislation, thus passing this check.

 CBN: THC degrades into CBN on contact with air.
 In the UK, CBN content is required to be non-detectable in line with UK law.
 Similar to THC you can quickly take a glance at the field to cross-check.